 Barrett, Alexander James

-–7 years TESOL experience; 12 years management experience
+–9 years TESOL experience; 11 years business management experience

 -Highly motivated M.A. recipient, with notable business and academic background

 -Strong inter-cultural experience, capable of adapting to a variety of situations successfully

 -Skilled manager, experienced organizational abilities to conceptualize and execute complex projects

 Xi’an Jiaotong-Liverpool University August 2017 – August 2020